Green Infrastructure Funding Opportunities

 Appalachian Regional Commission (ARC) Exit—ARC funds several hundred projects every year in the Appalachian Region in a wide range of program areas, including community infrastructure and asset-based development.

-DOI Rivers, Trails, and Conservation Assistance (RTCA) Program—Under the National Park Service, the RTCA program assists community-led natural resource conservation and outdoor recreation initiatives.
+DOI Rivers, Trails, and Conservation Assistance (RTCA) ProgramEXIT—Under the National Park Service, the RTCA program assists community-led natural resource conservation and outdoor recreation initiatives.
 RTCA staff provide guidance to communities on:

 - conserving waterways,